Ajohnson-py/Mathcha-Keyboard-Shortcuts/README.md

 After pressing control + i, an integral symbol will be created.

 control + o:
-After pressing control + i, a line integral symbol will be created.
+After pressing control + o, a line integral symbol will be created.